-It includes lots of practice like setting site schema, adding webmaster and analytics tools, optimizing htaccess and xml sitemap and providing instructions to crawlers through robots.txt file regarding which directory or file to crawl and which to skip.
-Google and Bing provide the webmaster tool to track any activity on site and providing information about any sort of issues the site currently has.
+It includes lots of practice, like setting site schema, adding webmaster and analytics tools, optimizing htaccess and xml sitemaps, and providing instructions to crawlers through the robots.txt file regarding which directory or file to crawl and which to skip.
+Google and Bing provide a webmaster tool to track any activity on a site and provide information about any sort of issues the site currently has.

-In the On-Page SEO process, you can make the settings on your website to make it more convenient for spiders to crawl and index.
-There are lots of elements in it, which could be set in order to make the rankings much better.
+In the On-Page SEO process, you can change the settings on your website to make it more convenient for spiders to crawl and index it.
+There are lots of elements in it which could be set in order to make the rankings much better.
 I am highlighting some of the most important elements here.

 Content is really the King:

-Good and a problem solving content always get attraction from users and search engines.
-Search crawlers and bots do process and index the site, but at the end of the day there are real people who are using these search engines to solve any of their problems or to get the answer of the question they may have.
+Good and problem-solving content always gets attention from users and search engines.
+Search crawlers and bots do process and index the sites, but at the end of the day, there are real people who are using these search engines to solve any of their problems or to get the answer to any questions they may have.

-Whenever it comes to that website content or article effect the SEO, I would say ‘Yes’.
-As many of us know that quality content is very important for any website, Content is not only King, even ‘Content is Father of King’.
-It is very crucial part for engaging audience and you need to update regularly with fresh and quality content.
+Whenever it comes to that website content or article effecting SEO, I would say ‘Yes’.
+As many of us know, quality content is very important for any website.
+Content is not only the King, but even ‘Content is the Father of the King’.
+It is a very crucial part of engaging the audience, and you need to update regularly with fresh and quality content.
 So always focus on creating content that is readable and valuable so your readers may engage.
-Don’t try to fool search engines algorithm otherwise your website will be punished by Search Engine’s Slaps and Kicks.
+Don’t try to fool search engines’ algorithms, otherwise your website will be punished by the Search Engine’s Slaps and Kicks.

-The ranking factor is determined first on the basis that how your content solves a problem lots of people may have.
+The ranking factor is determined first on the basis of how your content solves a problem lots of people may have.
 The rest of the SEO factors come after this.

-All the other points of SEO are fulfilled, like speed optimization, caching, ssl, 404 errors removals etc., but this first point of making the problem solver content is missing, then you should not hope for getting any better rankings for this page by search engines.
+If the first point of making the problem solver content is missing, then you should not hope to get any better rankings for this page from search engines.

-Don’t copy Paste the whole content from the other website that never going to bring you traffic.
-Google has very good eye to find out the Duplicate content.
-Avoid Keyword stuffing and other Black-hat SEO tricks.
+Don’t copy paste the whole content from the other websites.
+That is never going to bring you traffic.
+Google has a very good eye for finding out duplicate content.
+Avoid keyword stuffing and other black-hat SEO tricks.

 Make sure your website page URLs are well structured.
-You should use all the lowercase for the URL and use dashes (-) instead of underscores (_).
-Search engine treat all words separately and also together when dash (-) is used in URLs.
-So you must use proper structure and also can maintain primary keyword in this.
+You should use all lowercase for the URL and use dashes (-) instead of underscores (_).
+The search engines treat all words separately and also together when a dash (-) is used in URLs.
+So you must use the proper structure and also maintain the primary keyword in this.

-Along with structure, an SEO optimized url is descriptive, short and concise and don’t have stop words.
+Along with structure, an SEO optimized URL is descriptive, short, and concise and doesn’t have stop words.

-If you are using wordpress, it is quite easy to change the structure of site wide urls.
-Just you have to go to SETTINGS → PERMALINK SETTINGS and choose a format that suits you.
-Slug or alias can also be changed by going to a blog edit page and here you can provide a short and meaningful slug to the url on which this page will be loaded.
+If you are using WordPress, it is quite easy to change the structure of site wide urls.
+You have to go to SETTINGS PERMALINK SETTINGS and choose a format that suits you.
+Slug or alias can also be changed by going to a blog edit page and here you can provide a short and meaningful slug for the URL on which this page will be loaded.

-A good practice is to always include the keyword in the slug on which whole article is optimized.
+A good practice is to always include the keyword in the slug in which the whole article is optimized.
 The major purpose of logically structuring the urls is to make it easy for crawlers to better understand the page.

-Now, what an optimized image is?
+Now, what is an optimized image?
 The answer is simple.
-It is an image which is in a proper compressed format and has a right file type, like jpg, png, svg or any other.
-Along with that, it should be properly declared with title and alt tags, giving a proper insight to search engines, what this image contains and how it should be interpreted by crawlers.
+It is an image which is in a proper compressed format and has the right file type, like jpg, png, svg, or any other.
+Along with that, it should be properly declared with title and alt tags, giving a proper insight to search engines about what this image contains and how it should be interpreted by crawlers.

 While selecting images for your post, always follow copyright rules and don’t pirate an image file.
-You can either pick from free resources or give credit to its source.
-If you use an image without the permission of its owner you may get penalized, so always take care in selection of an image.
-After uploading an image in your post put the keyword in alt-text option in Control Panel of image up-loader.
-It tells Google bots that the image also relates to same post under its search.
+You can either pick from free resources or give credit to their source.
+If you use an image without the permission of its owner, you may get penalized, so always take care in the selection of an image.
+After uploading an image to your post, put the keyword in the alt-text option in the Control Panel of the image up-loader.
+It tells Google bots that the image also relates to the same post under its search.

 Title Tags, and Meta Description

 Title Tags are clickable links that appear on the result pages of the search engine, while Meta Description is below the title tags.
-Title must be relative and the Key phrase Keywords must be present in the Title.
-And in length is better to keep it between 40 to 65 Characters.
+The title must be relative and the key phrase Keywords must be present in the title.
+And in length, it is better to keep it between 40 and 65 characters.

-While writing Title Tags, and Meta Description, ensure that they are web page descriptive and contain keywords.
+While writing Title Tags and Meta Descriptions, ensure that they are web page descriptive and contain keywords.
 This strategy means a user can see and decide if the site comprises what he was looking for or not.

 While writing blog posts, it’s helpful to refer to old blog posts to help highlight the point you’re trying to bring across.
-You can do this by adding links to old blog posts using text / link anchor.
+You can do this by adding links to old blog posts using text/link anchors.

-For example, if I needed to direct you to a web page in my blog that has the specifics of Technical SEO, I’d use Technical SEO as the reference text so I’d have something like this: Technical SEO.
+For example, if I needed to direct you to a web page on my blog that has the specifics of Technical SEO, I’d use Technical SEO as the reference text, so I’d have something like this: Technical SEO.

-Keywords are the phrase or terms which users search for, and search engine lists the websites which are related.
-Yes keywords are very important for any website for listed in SERP.
-But before choosing appropriate keywords for website, it is really compulsory to do a keyword research and analysis.
-Because it is ‘search terms’ by which your website is going to be show.
-So think about your keywords as ‘search terms’ that how someone would search about this information.
+Keywords are the phrases or terms which users search for, and the search engine lists websites which are related.
+Yes, keywords are very important for any website listed on SERP.
+But before choosing appropriate keywords for a website, it is really compulsory to do keyword research and analysis.
+Because it is the‘search terms’ by which your website is going to be shown.
+So think about your keywords as‘search terms’ and how someone would search for this information.

-It is advisable that use your important keywords in page header and title tag these are most important spots for putting your keywords.
-So be strategic for planning your key terms, don’t put ridiculous amount of keywords in web page.
-Search Engine crawler treat as a spamming called ‘Keyword Stuffing’.
-So try to analysis your search terms as good as possible.
+It is advisable to use your important keywords in the page header and title tags.
+These are the most important spots for putting your keywords.
+So be strategic in planning your key terms.
+Don’t put a ridiculous number of keywords on your web page.
+The Search Engine crawlers treat it as spamming called ‘Keyword Stuffing’.
+So try to analyse your search terms as well as possible.

 Proper 301 Redirects:

-Make sure you have 301 redirects for your website to redirect the non-www URL to www URL otherwise search engine crawlers will treat as duplicate and will count 2 Domains.
-Of course this is not good for SEO.
+Make sure you have 301 redirects for your website to redirect the non-www URL to the www URL, otherwise search engine crawlers will treat it as a duplicate and will count 2 domains.
+Of course, this is not good for SEO.

-Install Google Analytics, Google Webmaster Tools and Bing Webmaster Tools on your website and keep eye on all these aspects and if found any crawl error, don’t take much time and quickly resolve them.
+Install Google Analytics, Google Webmaster Tools and Bing Webmaster Tools on your website and keep an eye on all these aspects.
+If you find any crawl errors, don’t take much time and quickly resolve them.

 It can be a little harder to manage.

-It builds relationships with other websites through the creation of content with better quality and access to other websites.
+It builds relationships with other websites through the creation of content of better quality and access to other websites.
 This relationship building process is called the link building process.